davekinkead/bots-of-thrones/README.md

 ## Tests

 When you play the game of thrones, you win or you throw an exception.
 Yeah, I should probably add some eh?

+Copyright (C) 2016 Dave Kinkead
+Released under MIT